-We say that a SEI is situated in this existing environment because it receives information about the environment, processes it, and induces some changes in the world to try to enhance its performance given some goals -they are implicit in protocol and rule definitions.
-We consider a SEI has a model of the world, which maintains -according to external inputs- and updates -translating changes to external environment.
+We say that a SEI is situated in this existing environment because it receives information about the environment, processes it, and induces some changes in the world to try to enhance its performance given some goals4.
+We consider a SEI has a model of the world, which maintains -according to external inputs and updates -translating changes to external environment-.
 Similarly to agent level, at organisational level world may be also partially observable by a SEI.
 We also assume SEI's control over this world is quite limited, since it can only induce a limited amount of changes in it.
 Hence, a SEI can be defined as an extension of previous EI.